 I have been on the middle portion of the trail ("Part 2

-, the highest peak of the range (and thus, a "must-visit"), is located on a side-ridge along the blue stripe
+, the highest peak in the range (and thus a "must-visit"), is located on a side-ridge served by a blue stripe

 (which connects Borşa